 Another common extension task is to create a custom user interface.
 Many different building blocks are available, ranging from SAPUI5 freestyle UIs (with different deployment options) to Low-Code/No-Code UIs and Analytical UIs.

 As part of the extension technology mapping, you will be able to explore different options which solve those and other extension tasks.

 Based on the overall requirements and the technology mapping in the previous phase, you can decide on technical extension building blocks to create your target solution.
 With the help of various decision guidance assets such as white papers and SAP Discovery Center Missions you can further enhance your target solution.

 In the end of this phase, you will be able to create a target solution for example in form of a diagram.
 This will be the preparation for your implementation.

-I hope you are interested to learn more about the SAP Application Extension Methodology.
 Please request access to our community via e-mail to: email@example.com and you will be invited to join.

-Please feel free to like, comment and ask your questions!
+Feel free to like, comment and ask your questions!